-Crossland Uranium Mines (ASX: CUX) is exploring for rare earth elements and uranium in the Northern Territory and South Australia.
+Crossland Strategic Metals (ASX: CUX) is exploring for rare earth elements and uranium in the Northern Territory and South Australia.

 To follow up the encouraging rare earth elements results from the Charley Creek Project in the Northern Territory, the Crossland Uranium Mines (ASX: CUX) and Pancontinental Uranium Corporation (TSX-V: PUC) joint venture has commenced an evaluation auger drilling program.